Modern History: The Story of Casper Hegner • July 1st, 2014

 “The fact that it was an idea, I think, is the cause of the enormous influence the Bauhaus had on any progressive school around the globe.
 You cannot do that with organization, you cannot do that with propaganda.
 Only an idea spreads so far.”
 Sigfried Gideon

 By contrast America had open spaces waiting to be filled with middle class dreams.
 A sentimental desire for a cozy craftsman bungalow was as adventurous as one could expect in the outlands of that era.
 We were a country trying to invent a past.
 American dreams were unable to embrace the idea of living in a laboratory; we did not want our houses mistaken for dental clinics.
 Hollywood may have had us yearning for the Art Moderne house of Carol Lombard and Clark Gable.
 (Frank Sinatra’s modern Palm Springs house was still decades away.)
-We wondered: “How can I play a love scene next to a fireplace that looks like an autoclave?”
+We wondered: “How can we play a love scene next to a fire that looks like it’s inside a machine?”
 The International Style contained images too stark and cold to be accepted wholeheartedly by a country invested in inventing itself.

 The Hegner Residence seems driven by different aspirations than the production/manufactured-based housing of Europe.
 His house is grounded, anchored in its western setting.
 In contrast to that, the ribbon of window corner opens up the volume providing lightness and airiness.
 Decidedly these windows were not a characteristic of Denver’s typical post-Victorian architecture.